-Far off, in a distant corner of eastern Nepal, a wall of rock and ice rises eight and a half kilometers up into the sky.
-This is Kanchenjunga and at 8586m it’s the third highest mountain on Earth.
-The hike to either the northern or southern basecamp of this formidable mountain is one of the most exciting – and remotest -treks in Nepal.
+Far off, the Kanchenjunga region, in a distant corner of eastern Nepal, a wall of rock and ice rises eight and a half kilometers up into the sky.
+Mount Kanchenjunga, (8,586m) third highest mountain on Earth.
+The hike to either the northern or southern base camp of this formidable mountain is one of the most exciting – and remotest -treks in Nepal.

 But not just is this a scenically wild trekking region, but culturally it’s equally diverse.
-Walk-in this region and you will find yourself stopping at village houses or remote shepherd huts to drink tea with a heady mix of Limbu, Rais, Sherpa and Gurung peoples.
+Walk in the Kanchenjunga region, and you will find yourself stopping at village houses or remote shepherd huts to drink tea with a heady mix of Limbu, Rais, Sherpa, and Gurung peoples.

-For the moment logistics, distance from Kathmandu and the sheer, unrelenting up and down of the trekking routes in this region means that very few people trek out here (although it is becoming more popular).
-Between October and November and March-April very basic herders, teahouses and village homestays are available along most of the route.
-Outside those periods though most of them tend to close up and you will need to be fully self-sufficient with camping gear and food.
+For the moment, logistics, distance from Kathmandu, and the sheer, unrelenting up and down of the trekking routes in the Kanchenjunga region mean that very few people trek out here (although it is becoming more popular).
+Between October and November and March-April, very basic herders, teahouses, and village homestays are available most of the route.
+Outside those periods, though, most of them tend to close up, and you will need to be fully self-sufficient with camping gear and food.

-Although most people come to Nepal’s most eastern corners only to trek to the Kanchenjunga basecamps there are a couple of other even more rarely walked routes in the area.
-The Kanchenjunga trails are also the start or end point of the Nepalese part of the Great Himalayan Trail (a multi-month long route that pieces together many different trekking trails to create an epic trek that covers the length of the Himalaya from Bhutan to Pakistan).
+Although most people come to Nepal’s most eastern corners only to trek to the Kanchenjunga Base camp, a couple of other even more rarely walked routes in the area.
+The Kanchenjunga trails are also the start or endpoint of the Nepalese part of the Great Himalayan Trail (a multi-month long route that pieces together many different trekking trails to create an epic trek that covers the length of the Himalaya from Bhutan to Pakistan).

-This part of eastern Nepal is the wettest part of the country and trekking here in, or close to, the monsoon season is not advisable (unless you’re a botanist in search of the elusive Blue Poppy, which only flowers at this time).
-The best time to period to trek here is between mid-October and late-April.
-The main trekking routes here take you in and out of a lot of valleys and it can be very hot in the lower parts of these valleys towards the start and end of the trekking seasons.
+This part of eastern Nepal is the wettest part of the country, and trekking herein, or close to, the monsoon season is not advisable (unless you’re a botanist searching for the elusive Blue Poppy only flowers at this time).
+The best time to period to trek the Kanchenjunga region is between mid-October and late April.
+The main trekking routes here take you in and out of a lot of valleys, and it can be very hot in the lower parts of these valleys towards the start and end of the trekking seasons.

 Conversely, it can be bitterly cold up high between December and February.
-Early November is a good time to trek here as is late-March and early April when huge numbers of rhododendrons burst into flower (this is the best part of Nepal to see these flowers).
+Early November is a good time to trek here, as is late March and early April when huge numbers of rhododendrons burst into flowers (this is the best part of Nepal to see these flowers).

 Independent trekking is not allowed in the Kanchenjunga region.
-All treks in this area have to be organised through a recognised Nepalese tour operator.
+All treks in this area have to be organized through a recognized Nepalese tour operator.

-Although it’s commonly said that the Kanchenjunga region is the domain of organised, camping only trek this isn’t completely true.
-Almost all villages along the two main routes to the basecamps have very simple accommodation available (normally a room in a private house).
-Beyond the last villages there are also a few basic teahouses with dorm style rooms, but these close during the colder months.
-In all cases accommodation is aimed more at porters and herders than trekkers.
-It would be silly to rely on finding a bed in a house or hut for the night so, for the moment at least, it’s very sensible to come on an organised camping trek.
-Bring porters from Kathmandu as there aren’t many available near trail heads.
+Although it’s commonly said that the Kanchenjunga region is the domain of organized, camping the only trek, this isn’t completely true.
+Almost all villages along the two main routes to the base camps have very simple accommodation available (normally a room in a private house).
+Beyond the last villages, there are also a few basic teahouses with dorm-style rooms, but these close during the colder months.
+In all cases, accommodation is aimed more at porters and herders than trekkers.
+It would be silly to rely on finding a bed in a house or hut for the night so, for the moment at least, it’s very sensible to come on an organized camping trek.
+Bring porters from Kathmandu as there aren’t many available near trailheads.

 Must Read: Trekking Permits In Nepal

 Most trekking routes in Nepal are safe.
-However, the Kanchenjunga trails are a long way from pretty much anywhere and if you encounter a problem help might be a long time coming.
-Always ensure that your guide has a satellite telephone (a normal mobile phone is not adequate as there’s no signal in much of the region) and that your insurance covers high altitude helicopter rescue.
+However, the Kanchenjunga routes are a long way from pretty much anywhere, and if you encounter a problem, help might be a long time coming.
+Always ensure that your guide has a satellite telephone (a normal mobile phone is not adequate as there’s no signal in much of the region) and that your insurance covers high-altitude helicopter rescue.

-The main trail head for most treks in this region is the small town of Taplejung.
+The main trailhead for most treks in the Kanchenjunga region is the small town of Taplejung.
 There is an airstrip at Suketar, a couple of hours walk (or half-hour drive) above Taplejung.
-In the dry season (October to April) there are only occasional flights from Kathmandu to this airstrip, so don’t rely on being able to fly here.
+In the dry season (October to April) there are only occasional flights from Kathmandu to this airstrip, so don’t rely on flying here.
 Most people fly instead to the busy airport at Biratnagar in the southeastern lowlands.
 From here it’s a very long drive (allow at least 12 hours, or better still overnight in the pretty tea growing town of Ilam) to Taplejung.
-Tour companies can organise private jeeps.
+Tour companies can organize private jeeps.
 You could also travel all the way from Kathmandu overland by bus or private vehicle.
 Either option is an exhausting multiday drive.

 Get help from our travel specialists for holiday ideas that matches your interests.

-Kanchenjunga might be the third highest mountain on our planet but few people outside of mountaineering circles seem to have heard of it.
-As a trekking destination it receives a tiny fraction of the number of visitors who pace the Everest and Annapurna trails and it’s this peace and quiet that is perhaps the biggest draw of the Kanchenjunga area.
-After-all, where else can you commune in peace with one of the world’s highest mountains without another soul around?
+Kanchenjunga might be the third highest mountain on our planet, but few people outside mountaineering circles seem to have heard of it.
+As a trekking destination, it receives a tiny fraction of the number of visitors who pace the Everest and Annapurna trails, and it’s this quiet that is perhaps the biggest draw of the Kanchenjunga area.
+After all, where else can you commune in peace with one of the world’s highest mountains without another soul around?

-Whether you choose to head to Kanchenjunga North or South basecamp when you tilt your head back to stare up in awe at the sheer rock and ice wall rising thousands of metres above you one thing is for certain.
-This is one of the best mountain vistas in the entire Himalaya
+Whether you choose to head to Kanchenjunga North or South base camp, when you tilt your head back to stare up in awe at the sheer rock and ice wall rising thousands of meters above you, one thing is for certain.
+This is one of the best mountain vistas in the entire Himalayas.

-The Kanchenjunga region is a botanists dream.
-In spring slopes are ablaze in the purples of budding rhododendrons and at any time of year the steamy, low valley floors are a tangled web of tropical rain forest plants.
+The Kanchenjunga region is a botanist's dream.
+In spring, slopes are ablaze in the purples of budding rhododendrons, and at any time of year, the steamy, low valley floors are a tangled web of tropical rain forest plants.
 And, if that weren’t enough, this is one of the few places in Nepal where you might find the elusive Himalayan blue poppy-a flower as rare as a yeti.
-And talking of yetis if you’re going to find one anywhere in Nepal then surely it will be in the mist soaked, mysterious and utterly beautiful, old growth forests found beyond the last villages.
-They’re some of the most pristine forests in the Himalaya.
+And talking of yetis, if you’re going to find one anywhere in Nepal, then surely it will be in the mist-soaked, mysterious, and utterly beautiful, old-growth forests found beyond the last villages.
+They’re some of the most pristine forests in the Himalayas.

-With this trek covering such a diverse range of habitats, climates and altitudes there’s plenty of wildlife to be seen – or at least clues of their passing to look for.
-The forests are filled with pheasants, the scree slopes clatter with the hooves of blue sheep and the occasional snow leopard slips like a shadow over the high passes.
-And lower down, where the air is hot and humid, the forest sings to the sound of insects, colourful birds and crashing langur monkeys.
+With this trek covering such a diverse range of habitats, climates, and altitudes, there’s plenty of wildlife to be seen – or at least clues of their passing to look for.
+The forests are filled with pheasants, the scree slopes clatter with the hooves of blue sheep, and the occasional snow leopard slips like a shadow over the high passes.
+And lower down, where the air is hot and humid, the forest sings to the sound of insects, colorful birds, and crashing langur monkeys.

-Any trek in the Kanchenjunga region is something of an adventure, but for something really challenging try the epic high altitude, three to four week long trail that links both north and south base camps via the Mirgin La (4663m), or the even wilder Lapsang La (5160m).
+Any trek in the Kanchenjunga region is something of an adventure, but for something really challenging, try the epic high altitude, three to the four-week-long trail that links both north and south base camps via the Mirgin La (4663m), or the even wilder Lapsang La (5,160m).

 You’ll need to be well equipped and totally self-sufficient.
 Not enough of a rush?
-In recent years a few groups have launched expedition style treks that link Kanchenjunga North with Makalu via the 5160m Sumba Lumba pass.
+A few groups have launched expedition-style treks in recent years that link Kanchenjunga North with Makalu via the 5160m Sumba Lumba pass.
 It takes four weeks and a lot of determination.

 Get help from our travel specialists for holiday ideas that matches your interests.

-The shorter, and slightly lower of the two Kanchenjunga trails takes you straight to the belly of the mountain and the south basecamp at Oktang and the Yalung glacier.
-In many ways this is a similar walk to the one to the northern basecamp with lots of diverse scenery, interesting villages and ever-changing vegetation.
-Although you don’t go as high on this walk (max altitude is 4800m) there is a huge amount of very steep up and down, which makes for an exhausting walk.
-This route gives you a day or so less in the high mountains than the northern route, but the scenery, of giant peaks reflected in frozen glacial lakes and shimmering glaciers all around is utterly mesmerizing.
-As with the northern route once you get to the basecamp most people turn around and retrace the same route back down again.
+The shorter and slightly lower of the two Kanchenjunga trails takes you straight to the mountain's belly and the south base camp at Oktang and the Yalung glacier.
+In many ways, this is a similar walk to the one to the northern base camp with lots of diverse scenery, interesting villages, and ever-changing vegetation.
+Although you don’t go as high on this walk (max altitude is 4,800m), there is a huge amount of very steep up and down, which makes for an exhausting walk.
+This route gives you a day or so less in the high mountains than the northern route, but the scenery of giant peaks reflected in frozen glacial lakes and shimmering glaciers all around is utterly mesmerizing.
+As with the northern route, once you get to the base camp, most people turn around and retrace the same route back down again.

-In recent years a few daring groups have launched expedition style treks that link Kanchenjunga North basecamp with Makalu via the 5160m Sumba Lumba pass, which is almost always coated in a thick layer of snow and has a high Arctic look to it.
-It takes four weeks (including walking to Kanchenjunga North basecamp from Taplejung and then back down the Makalu trails) and a lot of determination, but for those with the stamina and experience, there are few other trails in Nepal as rewarding as this one.
+In recent years a few daring groups have launched expedition-style treks that link Kanchenjunga North base camp with Makalu via the 5160m Sumba Lumba pass, almost always coated in a thick layer of snow and have a high Arctic look to it.
+It takes four weeks (including walking to Kanchenjunga North base camp from Taplejung and then back down the Makalu trails) and a lot of determination, but for those with the stamina and experience, there are few other trails in Nepal as rewarding as this one.
 Anyone contemplating this route should engage in full expedition planning and have experience at high altitude as well as basic mountaineering skills.